 In addition, I made the other parts of my text smaller.
 Notice how the words "Spirit Day" really command our attention—because it's larger and the white has a lot of contrast here.

-My design was off to a good start, but I felt that the type still looked rather disjointed.
+My text-only T-Shirt design was off to a good start, but I felt that the type still looked rather disjointed.
 I wanted to experiment with movement—another principle of design.
 Maybe I could make the text "flow" in a way that was inspired by my emphasis.

 I thought I'd experiment with making "Should Be" flow around the top of the "S" in "Spirit".